ShrutiC-git/multi-cloud-k8s-with-terraform/README.md

 This project provides a robust, minimal setup for a multi-cloud Kubernetes architecture spanning AWS and Google Cloud Platform (GCP).
 It uses Terraform for infrastructure provisioning, AWS Route 53 for DNS-based failover, and HashiCorp Consul for cross-cluster service discovery and service mesh capabilities.

-The primary goal is to create a resilient Active-Passive setup where AWS serves as the primary region and GCP acts as a hot standby.
+The primary goal is to create a resilient Active-Passive setup where AWS serves as the primary region and GCP acts as a hot standby, with AWS Route 53 handling the failover.

 ## Core Architecture